 5. Tell people where to buy your music.

 So you have an album out….. great!
 Where do people buy it?
-Make sure to always communicate effectively and make it simple on your fans.
+Make sure to always communicate effectively and make it as simple as possible for your fans.
 Give them the direct link to your product so that they don’t have to waste time searching. iTunes is the leader in Digital Sales and they have a handy dandy Link-Maker.
 One other fun tool is to do a “Countdown” for your release, perhaps 14 days before it actually drops.
+There are tons of ways to promote your music; the opportunities are seemingly endless.
+That being said, we came up with a huge list of ways you can better promote your tunes.
+Check that out here.
 Start doing something each day for your fans to keep them engaged right before the release so that when the release drops, it’s as if they have achieved victory and gotten an award for being a dedicated fan.

 6. Merchandise yourself!